publiccodenet/about/activities/tool-management/tentoo.md

 ## Tentoo privacy policy

-Tentoo's privacy policy will be published on their newly designed website shortly.
-As soon as it's live we will link to it from here.
+Tentoo's privacy policy is not published.
+They have assured us it will be soon.